renderedtext/semaphore-scripts/README.md

 This repository contains scripts that can be used on Semaphore Classic to extend the functionality and customize the build and deploy environment.
 Semaphore Classic is part of [SemaphoreCI](https://semaphoreci.com), continuous integration tool that is built for speed and simplicity.

-Feel free to contribute by adding new scripts, improving the existing ones, or by giving your comments and suggestions.

 ## Usage

 Each script has a short description at the beginning, showing how to use it in your project.
 It is in form of comments and this section also lists any requirements or expected environment variables, as well as supported Semaphore platforms.